Global Header

 Steps for installing software:

-1. Update your system package lists to ensure access to latest software versions:
+1. Update your system package lists to ensure access to the latest software versions:

 apt update && apt upgrade -y